amouro/drupalden_iwakuni_2023/section-1.md

 </ol>

 <!--
-In 2020, OIST has set a strategic plan and started to emphsize the activities in Research, Education and Innovation.
+In 2020, OIST has set a strategic plan and started to emphsize the three pillars of activities in Research, Education and Innovation.

 It is also our responsibility to raise the awareness of STEM education, contribute to Okinawa and conduct outreach activities in the Japanese society.

 Through the entire project, we kept the three main pillars in mind, and make sure we are align with the organization strategy.

-Regarding the technical spec, we want to bring the better content management experience to the editors.
+Regarding the technical spec,
+we want to bring the better content management experience to the editors.

 Drupal 9 enable us to use Media Library to manage the assets, change the node translation method into field translation.

-Beside Drupal, we want to implement a design system to keep the UX consistent, and allow editors easily reuse web components when creating the content.
+Beside Drupal, we want to implement a design system to keep the UX consistent, and allow editors reuse web components when creating the content easily.

 <b>Next slide >>>>></b>
 -->